s10boi/dynamic_hypno_generator/README.md

 Currently I'm aware of:
 - Choppy audio playback while new text to speech audio is being generated.
 - Occasional issues where an audio line fails to play, but the rest of the audio continues playing, and the next line plays as expected.
-- Difficulties installing the `pedalboard` library on Windows using `pip`, which is used for audio effects.
-I recommend using `uv` to install and run the program on Windows instead.

 Further issues can be reported on the [GitHub Issues page](https://github.com/s10boi/dynamic_hypno_generator/issues)